Ragtimelab/mcp-manager/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Install pre-commit hooks: `uv run pre-commit install`
-3. Add tests for new functionality
+4. Add tests for new functionality
-4. Ensure all tests pass
+5. Ensure all tests pass and pre-commit checks succeed
-5. Submit a pull request
+6. Submit a pull request

+All pull requests are automatically checked by CI for:
+- Code quality (ruff + mypy)
+- Test coverage (pytest)
+- Cross-platform compatibility (Linux, macOS, Windows)

 ## License